 If you face trouble in manually setting up the router app, the provider even caters to the rookie audience by making available preconfigured routers at reasonable prices.

-For simultaneous connections, TorGuard gains an edge by supporting 8 multiple devices, whereas ExpressVPN only allows 5 multi-logins on a single subscription.
+For simultaneous connections, TorGuard gains an edge by supporting 8 multiple devices, whereas ExpressVPN only allows 5 multi-logins on a single subscription in New Zealand.

-Upon comparing VPNs (TorGuard and ExpressVPN), it becomes clear that the latter is the more expensive option.
-It offers subscription plans of three varied durations.
+Upon comparing VPNs (TorGuard and ExpressVPN in New Zealand), it becomes clear that the latter is the more expensive option.
+It offers subscription plans of three varied durations in New Zealand.

 |Special offer||49% Off on a 1-Year Plan||50% Off on a 2-Year Plan|